 This winter, we created the Tripp Lake Spa on the second floor of the Wolf Cove Inn.
 Our goal was to provide a location that was comfortable and able to support a broad range treatments.

 With the opening of our Maine spa, we now offer individual massages to all guests of the Wolf Cove Inn.
 In addition we offer foot treatments as well as aromatherapy.
-Furthermore, if you really want to indulge, we have two specialty treatments:

 2) Let’s Meet Your Maine Spa Therapist